-Senior-level students work with faculty to define and create a body of work that is refined, unified and personal in direction and demonstrates significant artistic growth in technique and vision.
-This course provides a foundation for the development of the student's final written project statement and exhibition.
-(Prerequisite: PRTM301) Studio Fee
+Senior students work with faculty to define and create a body of work that is refined, unified and personal in direction demonstrating significant artistic growth in technique and vision.
+This course provides a foundation for the development of the student's final written project proposal.
+Requires: a written project proposal, 20 hours a week of studio work, participation in individual and group critiques.
+(Prerequisite: PRTM301) \Studio Fee

-PRTM452 Senior Project II: Printmaking (5 credits)

-Senior-level students will work with faculty to establish a thesis body of work that demonstrates a culmination of acquired technique, research, and personal artistic growth.
-Each student must be motivated, directed, focused, disciplined, and determined to pursue and explore a visual and conceptual statement for this thesis.
-A written project statement and visual documentation of project work will be required.
-The student must participate in the group senior thesis exhibitions at the end of the academic year.
-(Prerequisite: PRTM451) Studio Fee
+PRTM452 Senior Project II: Printmaking (5 credits) Senior students work with faculty to establish a thesis body of work that demonstrates a culmination of acquired technique, research, and personal artistic growth.
+Each student must be motivated, self-directed, focused, disciplined, and determined to pursue a capstone level body of work.
+Requires: a written project statement, 20 hours a week of studio work, participation in individual and group critiques.
+The student must participate in the group senior thesis exhibition at the end of the semester.
+(Prerequisite: PRTM451) \Studio Fee